awslabs/aws-iot-device-client/.github/pull_request_template.md

 ### Modifications
 #### Change summary
-Please describe what changes are included in this CR.
+Please describe what changes are included in this pull request.

 #### Revision diff summary
 If there is more than one revision, please explain what has been changed since the last revision.